Join us for a deep dive discussion on how to build a sustainable organization in times of rapid economic and political change.

 How do you ensure your organization’s core values are not lost as you enter a period of growth?

 - What are best practices to successfully engage the board?

-How do you make time to envision the future and grow capacity when it feels like you are already moving 100 mph, knowing a more impactful future requires a different kind of attention?
+How do you make time to envision the future and grow capacity when it feels like you are already moving 100 mph?

 Learn from the Triangle Land Conservancy case study – the challenges, the victories, the lessons learned.